albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

           ...
 115 more
       ```

-      Using the `@AutoConfigureTestDatabase` annotation we can customise the test setup and use the original PostgreSQL database.
+      Using the `@AutoConfigureTestDatabase` annotation we can customise the test setup and use the original PostgreSQL database, by setting the [`replace`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/jdbc/AutoConfigureTestDatabase.html#replace--) parameter to [`AutoConfigureTestDatabase.Replace.NONE`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/jdbc/AutoConfigureTestDatabase.Replace.html#NONE).

-      One of the great advantages of `@DataJpaTest` is that it includes [`@Transactional`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html) annotation.
-When used within tests, the `@Transactional` rollbacks at the end of each test, and thus any changes made will be ignored.
-For example if we delete all from a table, these will be only deleted for the tests only and these changes will be rolled back after each test.
+      One of the great advantages of `@DataJpaTest` annotation is that it includes [`@Transactional`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html) annotation.
+When used within tests, the `@Transactional` annotation rollbacks the database transaction at the end of each test, and thus any changes made will be ignored.
+For example, if we delete all data from a table, these will be only deleted for the duration of the test and these changes are rolled back after each test.
+This is quite convenient as the database is left in the same state as it was before the test is started.

    1. Entity Manager